 Wisdom teeth generally erupt anywhere from ages 18-26 years.
 They are commonly associated with gum swelling at the back of the mouth and frequently cause jaw pain or ache, commonly with redness and tenderness of the associated gum above the wisdom tooth.
 Treatment frequently begins with antibiotics and a mouthrinse to alleviate symptoms.

 In most instances a panoramic radiograph (xray) is taken to ascertain the position of the tooth in relation to a particular nerve which is known to grown quite close to the roots of the wisdom tooth.
 I will assess the proximity of this using the xray and sometimes may have to do a CT scan should it be very close.

-Removal of the wisdom tooth may be done under Local Anaesthetic, IV sedation or General Anaesthesia.
+Removal of the wisdom tooth/ teeth may be done under Local Anaesthetic, IV sedation or General Anaesthesia.